openstack/taskflow/doc/source/inputs_and_outputs.rst

 Outputs
 -------

-As you can see from examples above, run method returns all flow outputs in a ``dict``.
+As you can see from examples above, the run method returns all flow outputs in a ``dict``.
 This same data can be fetched via :py:meth:`~taskflow.storage.Storage.fetch_all` method of the storage.
 You can also get single results using :py:meth:`~taskflow.storage.Storage.fetch_all`.
+For
-For example:
+example:

 .. doctest::